-During the year under review four (4) meetings each of Finance & Investment Committee, Board Audit Committee, Board Risk & Compliance Committee, Board Human Resource, Remuneration & Nomination Committee and two (2) meetings of the Board Information Technology Steering Committee were held.
+During the year under review, four (4) meetings each of Board Investment Committee, Board Audit Committee and Board Risk & Compliance Committee were held.
+Moreover, three (3) meetings of Board Human Resource, Remuneration & Nomination Committee and six (6) meetings of the Board Information Technology Steering Committee were held.
 The names of the members of these Board Committees and terms of reference are given in the annexure to this report.
-The Chairpersons of the Board Audit Committee and Board Human Resource Remuneration & Nomination Committee are non-executive independent directors.
+The Chairpersons of the Board Audit Committee and Board Human Resource, Remuneration & Nomination Committee are independent directors.